ljcc0930/ljcc0930/README.md

 ### Hi there 👋

 My name is [Jiancheng (JC) Liu](https://ljcc0930.github.io/).
 I am a member of technical staff at OpenAI, working on LLM post-training.
+I am one of the contributors of GPT-5 and [gpt-oss](https://openai.com/index/introducing-gpt-oss/).

 I obtained my M.S. degree in Computer Science at Michigan State University, advised by [Prof. Sijia Liu](https://lsjxjtu.github.io/).
 During the two years, I focused on enhancing the AI's trustworthiness through *Machine Unlearning*.